Wanganui to Paradise on a Hillside B&B

 This is when the problem started to emerge.

-Some new shoes (worn but not fully worked in) combined with the heat (sweaty feet) and a firm determination to “git’r dun” by not stopping for rest all that often added up to small blisters on each of my baby toes.
+Some new shoes (worn but not fully worked in), combined with the heat (sweaty feet), and a firm determination to “git’r dun” by not stopping for rest all that often, added up to small blisters on both of my little toes.
 Right and left.

-I rested cautiously that evening and babied the toes in question in tea tree oil and fresh air.
-Then, minutes later, I banged my right toe into the sharp side of a tent peg.
+I rested cautiously that evening and babied the toes in tea tree oil and fresh air.
+Then, shortly after, I banged my right toe into the sharp side of a tent peg.
 The pain was searing.
 The blister tripled in size immediately and filled with blood.
 My toe, in turn, was then twice the size as when I started the day.
 I was in pain, but only a little concerned.
 My experience so far in this journey is that blisters respond to the most basic care: dry air and cleaning.

 I winced a little, squeezing my right foot into my shoes the morning of January 13th.
 The beach walk beside driftwood on the Tasman Sea was calming and walking became easier as I adjusted to the discomfort.
 The trail that day to Bulls was beach, forest and road.
 Mostly road.
 A diversion due to logging activity added another 6 km of road.
 I rested more this day, airing my feet at 2 hr intervals, but it was a very long day for my right baby toe.